stanfordnmbl/osim-rl/docs/CROWDAI.md

 ### Rules

-You are allowed to:
-* Modify objective function for training (eg. extra penalty for falling or moving to fast, reward keeping head at the same level, etc.), by
-* Modify the musculoskeletal model for training (eg. constrain the Y axis of pelvis)
-* Submit a maximum of one submissions each 6 hours.

-Note, that the model trained in your modified environment must still be compatible with the challenge environment.

 You are not allowed to:
 * Use external datasets (ex. kinematics of people walking)
-* Engineer the trajectories/muscle activations by hand

 Other:
-* crowdAI reserves the right to modify challenge rules as required.
+* Organizers reserve the right to modify challenge rules as required.

 ## Training in keras-rl